denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 ## 9. ACKNOWLEDGMENTS<br>
 * Thanks are due to “Eleven” for implementing the first modification (suexg-cb) of a well-known top-down generator (suexg, written in C) to make it compliant with my specification of controlled-bias, and then several faster versions of it; this allowed to turn the whole idea into reality.
 Thanks to Paul Isaacson for adapting Brian Turner’s fast solver so that it could be used to replace the solver part of suexg.
 Thanks to Glenn Fowler (alias gsf) for providing an a priori unbiased source of complete grids: the full compressed collection of their equivalence classes (with respect to Sudoku isomorphisms) together with a fast decompressor allowing to use it as the direct input to the generator.
 Thanks also, for discussions and/or various contributions, to Allan Barker, Coloin, David P. Bird, Mike Metcalf, Red Ed (who was first to suggest the existence of a bias in the current generators).
 The informal collaboration that the controlled-bias idea sprouted on the late Sudoku Player's Forum was very productive: due to several independent optimisations, the last version of suexg-cb (which does not retain much of the original suexg code) is 200 times faster than the first.
 * Thanks are also due to François Cordoliani for developing the Sudoku Hierarchical Classifier ([SHC]).
-It allowed to compute the B ratings for the whole collection, which would have taken much too long with the SudoRules implementation of braids.<br><br><br><br>
+It allowed to compute the B and gB ratings for the whole collection, which would have taken much too long with the SudoRules implementation of braids or g-braids.<br><br><br><br>